PDXostc/dstc/README.md

 # FEATURES

 ## Lightweight
-The ```dstc.c``` and ```dstc.h``` files currently weigh in at ~750 lines of physical code.
+The ```dstc.c``` and ```dstc.h``` files currently weigh in at ~1000 lines of code (according to cloc).
 The sample multi-user chat server is 36 lines of code.

 ## Fast
-The underlying reliable multicast can transmit 25 million signals / second between a publisher and subscriber running on an i7 laptop.
-Our intent is to support a similar number of DSTC calls per second.
+The underlying reliable multicast can transmit 25 million signals / second between a publisher and subscriber running on two Dell servers with 10Gb Ethernet between them, using a single thread.

 ## Light dependencies
 You just need gcc and reliable multicast to build and deploy your services.
+Any Posix-compliant OS is a suitable target environment.

 ## Can transmit arbitrary data types
 All scalars, arrays, unions and structs can be transmitted, as long as